pywbem/pywbem/docs/intro.rst

 in order to document that they are considered an implementation detail and that they should not be imported by users.

-The only exception to the single-namespace rule stated above, is the :ref:`MOF compiler API`, which uses the ``pywbem.mof_compiler`` namespace.
+With pywbem versions prior to v0.11, the :ref:`MOF compiler API` was only available in the ``pywbem.mof_compiler`` namespace.
+Starting with pywbem version v0.11, it is also available in the ``pywbem`` namespace and should be used from there.

 This documentation describes only the external APIs of pywbem, and omits any internal symbols and any sub-modules.